 National Drug Intelligence Center, Department of Justice, "OxyContin Fast Facts"

 U.S. Department of Health and Human Services.
-Drug Abuse Warning Network, 2004: National Estimates.
+Drug Abuse Warning Network.